Kmeakin/walrus-report/src/20-reference.md

 that literal and enum patterns are not allowed.

 ## Type System {#sec:reference:types}
-Previous sections of this reference have mentioned *types* and Walrus' *type-system*, but the terms have not been properly described.
-This section will define what a type and a type-system is, and how Walrus' type system in particular works, as well as its present limitations.
+Previous sections of this reference have mentioned *types* and Walrus' *type system*, but the terms have not been properly defined.
+This section will define what a type and a type system is, and how Walrus' type system in particular works, as well as its present limitations.

-### Types and type-systems
+### Types and type systems
 In every (non-trivial) programming language it is possible to express programs are *syntactically-correct* but nevertheless *semantically-incorrect*: that is, the program text is parsed by the compiler/interpreter to form a valid abstract